Mat-main-00/ss_gmgm/README.md

 "Site-Specific Ground Motion Generative Model for Crustal Earthquakes in Japan Based on Generative Adversarial Networks."
 Matsumoto, Y., Yaoyama, T., Lee, S., Hida, T., and Itoi, T., https://arxiv.org/abs/2404.15640 (2024).

+The list of earthquakes and observation staions in the dataset used for the above study can be found in the `eq_station_info.csv` file in the `data` directory.

 Please cite this paper if you use the code in this repository as part of a published research project.

 ## Operating Environment